SAP-docs/btp-business-application-studio/docs/Push_Changes_c1d3584.md

 2. Select *Push to*.
 The command palette is displayed.
 3. Select the target remote repository branch to which you want to push.

+### NOTE
+> Remember Always Pull Before a Push.
+This action will make sure that your local copy is synced with the remote repository.
+> Maybe other team members have been pushing to the remote repository.
+If you push before syncing up,
+> you could end up with some problems like HEADS annotations or MERGE CONFLICTS.